 We will be making use of the online software Packback for discussions.
 Packback allows students to contribute questions and respond to the questions of other students.
 Students are responsible for posting 1 question per module and 6 responses per module.
-Responses are due by the midterm for that module or by Friday, December 2 for the final module.
+Responses are due by the midterm/final exam for that module.
 Questions are due at intervals during the module, as noted in the schedule.
 Late posts will not be accepted.
 Question Due Dates: